 During project planning, the project managers should choose the optimal communication channel.
 For example, primary communication channels could include team communication software or online meeting software.

 The utmost convenience of everyone should be ensured while selecting communication software.
 Also, if a communication channel has been opted for, it should be used rather than using different modes because this would confuse them.
+Developing a communication plan is crucial to define communication channels, responsibilities, and ensure clear and consistent information flow among all project participants.

 3: Performance Tracking